painter, novelist, critic, bohemian rebel

 On the strength of a German visit lasting less than a month, he produced an enthusiastic ‘study’ of Hitler and National Socialism This work was later to tarnish his reputation when Hitler’s ‘methods’ became better known in Britain.
 But at the time Lewis was on the crest of a wave with several publishing contracts in hand.

 He moved to new premises in St John’s Wood, with a pokey studio in Fitzrovia.
 He produced more books, one on ‘Youth-politics’ [a euphemism] which libelled Godfrey Winn and Alec Waugh.
-When his publishers were forced to withdraw the work, he produced another on exactly the same subject with another publisher.
+When his publishers were forced to withdraw the work, he produced another on exactly the same subject with a different publisher.
 This did nothing to stem the tide of legal and financial claims made against him, largely for unpaid debts – including from his own solicitors.

 His main financial problems were caused by demanding advance payment for books and paintings which he then failed to produce.
 His health suffered because of the lingering side effects of his gonorrhoea.
 And he brought more trouble on himself by writing libellous fictions and critical attacks on fellow artists